stellar-drift/log-in-for-plankton/README.md

 this app was built to simulate a common login flow. once logged in the user is presented with a photo gallery where photos can be clicked, launching a new activity that displays the image and a caption. project was originally built using an older version of android studio, and refactored to work with a newer version (listed below).

-NOTE: Pixel 4a API 31 recommended
+NOTE: Recommended AVD - Pixel 4a API 31

 ### features